quanghuy1258/mini-course-RL-/README.md

    However, dynamic programming should be considered a method in the context of optimization, i.e. it is used to solve optimization problems, similar to linear programming.
 3. What are Online and Offline RL?
    In what ways does Offline RL differ from other data-driven learning approaches, such as supervised and unsupervised learning?
+4. What is a metric space?
+5. Deep Q-Network (DQN) for Atari Games: How to optimize the policy 𝜋?
+What is Experience Replay and how to exploit it to train RL?

 ### Topics, keywords, etc.